This is a named option in the Statistics MS.

 Undergraduate Credits Earned at Other Institutions or UW-Madison

-With program approval, up to 6 Statistics credits from a UW–Madison undergraduate degree in coursework numbered 600 or above are allowed to transfer for minimum graduate degree credits.
+With program approval, up to 6 Statistics (STAT) credits from a UW–Madison undergraduate degree numbered 600 or above may transfer toward minimum graduate degree credits.
 Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Transfer credits from other institutions are not accepted.

 Credits Earned as a Professional Student at UW-Madison (Law, Medicine, Pharmacy, and Veterinary careers)